top of page

 79 x 79 cm, oil on board, 2017, sold

 This NZ beach artwork is based upon the custom of people balancing rocks, the precarious playful practice which represents our attempt to control the natural world.
-With this work, a broader theme of family and balancing rearing children, housing and environment.
+With this work, a broader theme of family and balancing rearing children, housing (caravan) and the environment.
 The bird is a dotterel which has the habit of mimicking a broken wing in order to draw intruders away from its nest.

-The Balancing Act
+Balancing Act (the)

 Exhibition: For the Birds, 80 x 80cm, Oil on Panel, 2019, sold